Strategies for Responsible Drinking | AspenRidge

 Moreover, the trend of increasing numbers of young adults choosing to abstain from alcohol, as observed by Rahman, Sofija, & Sebar (2022), offers a fresh perspective on drinking culture.

-Their study suggests that young adults are increasingly finding empowerment in choosing not to drink and developing strategies to handle social pressure in environments where alcohol consumption is common.
+The study by Rahman, Sofija, & Sebar (2022) suggests that young adults are increasingly finding empowerment in choosing not to drink and developing strategies to handle social pressure in environments where alcohol consumption is common.

 Such strategies include a strong sense of self, using empowered verbal responses to deflect pressure, and engaging in alternative non-alcohol-related activities.